cechrist/cardoon/doc/device_library.rst

                                  o S (2)

-Note: electrothermal implementation (if any) does not account for the power dissipation in Rd and Rs.
+Note 1: electrothermal implementation (if any) does not account for the power dissipation in Rd and Rs.
 Use external thermal resistors if that is needed.

+Note 2: operating point information is given for just one intrinsic device even if ``m > 1``.